 A Small Town Story

 According to an article in the Dysart Reporter on April 9, 1914, the first canning factory in Iowa was established in 1860 with an output of one million cans.
-By 1914, the state was producing one-forth of the sweet corn for the entire country.
+By 1914, the state was producing one-fourth of the sweet corn for the entire country.

 The Dysart Canning Company was located on the fifth block of the Crisman Addition on lots 1-5, on the southwest corner of the intersection of Grant and Estelle Streets, just north of the railroad tracks in Dysart, Iowa.
 Later this was the site of the Pioneer Seed Company.
 Based on a lawsuit filed in 1917 it is known that the land for the factory was acquired from H. Walton and his wife who in 1902 acquired the land from J.J.
 Walton, J.W.
 Crisman, Christian Fike and Harrison, Yeiser & Co.

-Built in Less Than Three Months
+Built in Less than 3 Months

 The plant was further described as a "space of ground about 185 x 72 feet and consist(ed) of the following: main building 32 x 60, two full stories in height, in the lower room of which are the machinery and tomato peeling rooms and on the upper floor the storage room for empty cans, etc. To this building is attached an L addition 32 x 40, which contains the process room and the boiler and engine room.
 Running from this addition is an open cooling floor 40 x 40 which consists of a platform about five feet high.
 At the end of this is the warehouse, a closed building 40 x 48.
 Beside these buildings there is a husking shed 28 x 40 from which a chain carrier runs to the main building.
 The factory is equipped with a 15 h.p. engine and a 50 h.p. boiler, which are of the usual capacity for a factory of this size and undoubtedly large enough.
 The total cost of the factory was a little less than $13,000.
 Work on the buildings was started on January 15, 1906, and on April 6th everything was completed, a little over two and a half months in all."
 In June of that same year, the canning company received a load of lumber from Washington state with which to construct boxes and crates.